Factbox: U.S. Environmental Protection Agency cases against automakers

-Jan 6 - The U.S. Justice Department has sued Volkswagen AG for allegedly violating environmental laws in a case that could cost the German automaker tens of billions of dollars.
+(Reuters) - The U.S. Justice Department has sued Volkswagen AG (VOWG_p.DE) for allegedly violating environmental laws in a case that could cost the German automaker tens of billions of dollars.

 Such lawsuits are typically settled at a fraction of the maximum penalty.
 The civil lawsuit was filed on behalf of the U.S. Environmental Protection Agency (EPA).